rahulEth/golang-byexample/docs/gobyexample.md

 func main() {
-   // Assigning the add function to a variable var addFunc func(a, b int) int addFunc = add
+   // Assigning the add function to a variable "addFunc" var addFunc func(a, b int) int addFunc = add